Pain. Joy. Ecstasy. Despair

 Pain.
 Joy.
 Ecstasy.
-Despair is the first full-length studio album by English metalcore band SHVPES.
+Despair is the debut studio album by the English metalcore band SHVPES.
 It was released on 14 October 2016 through Spinefarm Records/Search And Destroy Records and it was produced by Jim Pinder and Carl Brown.

 Background

 In 2014, Ryan Hamilton, Youssef Ashraf, Oliver Pike and Harry Jennings were in a band called Cytota.
 Vocalist Joby Fitzgerald had just left the group and, in October, Griffin Dickinson joined them.

 At the beginning of 2015, they changed their name to SHVPES and released a track called "SHAPES".

 At the same time, they started working on more music with producers Jim Pinder and Carl Brown, who had previously worked with bands like Trivium, Machine Head and While She Sleeps.
 Dickinson explained: "Working with them was an absolute eye opener.
 For a load of amateur musicians such as ourselves, to go in and just learn about songwriting was great."
 The recordings were completed in spring 2016.

 Shortly after, bassist Oliver Pike left the band and was then replaced by Grant Leo Knight.

 Dickinson also detailed the themes of the album: "As a concept, this album is about finding the beauty in whatever situation you’re in.
 Your ability to feel pain/to feel despair is ultimately what allows you to embrace the feeling of joy or ecstasy.
 It’s like yin & yang.
 ‘Pain.
 Joy.
 Ecstasy.
 Despair’ gave me a platform to expel 24 years’ worth of frustration and turn it into something positive; something I can be proud of and something, I hope, the listener can find solace in."